 - Ongoing Support and Quality of Service: What is the expected life-time of the system, and what is the vendors development path for the software?
 What support will be required to manage the system?
 Ensure that vendors will be asked include these in their cost structure.

 - Selection process.
 Allocate weightings to the requirements depending on their importance to meeting the the business’ objectives.
-Define the selection criteria and compare all options against these: it goes without saying that it is best practice to approach more than one vendor with your requirements.
+Define the selection criteria and compare all options against them.
+It goes without saying that it is best practice to approach more than one vendor with your requirements.
 Ask for system demonstrations and also ask for references from other customers.
 When reviewing potential solutions, consider the amount of customisation required to configure and deploy each system.
 Highly customised systems are more costly to deliver and maintain.

 - System Implementation.
 It is important to anticipate the implementation effort and its business impact.
 Scope shifts or a large number of changes will reduce the chances of success.
 For bigger IT systems, implementation may be a significant project: this will require a project plan with tasks, responsibilities etc. and a project manager.
 It is wise not to rely on the vendor-appointed project manager only.
-Instead appoint your own project manager who can lease with the vendors project manager and take the lead for collecting end user requirements, understanding the new system completely, working with the vendor on data conversion, coordinating training and acting as the point of contact for all users.
+Instead appoint your own project manager who can liaise with the vendors project manager and take the lead for collecting end user requirements, understanding the new system completely, working with the vendor on data conversion, coordinating training and acting as the point of contact for all users.
 Ensure the project team is supported by management, that sufficient resources are allocated and the decision making process is clear and effective.